c4arl0s/Ch43_GrandCentralDispatch/README.md

 # Concurrent Blocks

 - Do some programming to make concurrent the process involved in this app, and speed up the performance.
+- You dont need to be performed in sequence
+- Dispatch_group.
+All blocks that are dispatched asynchronously withing the context of a group, via the dispatch_group_async() function, are set loose to execute as fast as they can, including being distributed to multiple threads for concurrent execution, if possible.
+- We can also use dispatch_group_notify() to specify an additional block that will be executed when all blocks in the group have been run to completion.